 Deep Learning?
 Reinforcement Learning?

 Connections between Deep Learning and ML are tangential.
-In our comparatively small ML world, we are concerned about Supervised and Unsupervised Learning.
+For the start we are concerned about Supervised and Unsupervised Learning.

 - Supervised Learning has use cases in Spam Detection, Image Classification, …

 - Unsupervised Learning in Clustering (usually of sequences), or Language Processing (sediment analysis, topic mapping (e.g. automatic tagging, semantic analysis, …))

 Generally, I would use Supervised Learning on categorical data if I am not interested in a prediction output.
 Rather than that I may want to cluster / segment data.